-Home cinema furniture: How to create the perfect movie watching space
+Home cinema furniture: Creating the perfect space

 Building a home cinema is more than just choosing equipment.
 Sorry to be blunt.
 You also need to consider what furniture you’ll need.
 Use the wrong home cinema furniture and you might have a less than ideal viewing experience.